Smart process automation covering accuracy, speed and decision making

 Measuring success and KPIs

 Regulate impact by both efficiency and insight measures.
-But by line of business, what we often call efficiency metrics may be: • Decreased close cycle time; • Reduced manual reconciliation hours and/or or faster report generation.
+Efficiency metrics include decreased close cycle time, reduced manual reconciliation hours, and faster report generation.
 Insight metrics include forecast accuracy, time spent detecting anomalies, and the percentage of decisions that are impacted by real-time insights.
-Ultimately proof of value is in financial results, in terms of stronger cash balances; lower risk exposures and better margin management”.
+Ultimately proof of value is in financial results: stronger cash balances; lower risk exposures; and better margin management.

 Real-world use cases

-2. Real-Time Cash Forecasting: Incorporate transaction flows, AR aging and forecasted customer payment behaviour to keep an eye on your runway.
+2. Real-time cash forecasting: Incorporate transaction flows, AR aging and forecasted customer payment behavior to keep an eye on your runway.

-3. Spend tracking: See abnormal or policy violations as it happens, allowing quicker remediation and control.
+3. Spend tracking: See abnormal or policy violations as they happen, allowing quicker remediation and control.

-4. Scenario-based planning: Facilitate fast what-if with the latest assumptions and model outputs for your strategic decision- making.
+4. Scenario-based planning: Facilitate fast what-if analysis with the latest assumptions and model outputs for strategic decision-making.

 Next steps for finance leaders

 Start with a clear value hypothesis for real-time reporting: what decisions will get better and what will that change?
-Sources of inventory data and ranking sources by their impact on decision making.
+Inventory and rank sources by their impact on decision making.
 Choose a pilot that is feasible but has high value, and determine success metrics in advance.
 Promote collaboration across finance, data and operations to drive continued adoption.
-Last, but not least: Develop a path for scaling from these tactical wins into the strategic capabilities of an AI-enabled finance team.
+Finally, develop a path for scaling these tactical wins into the strategic capabilities of an AI-enabled finance team.

 Conclusion

-Using AI to support real-time financial reporting and insights, changes how finance teams work - moving them from accountants that report accounts to ones who offer ongoing strategic consultation.
-And, with service to data foundations, governance and organizational change, AI-based reporting provides quicker decisions as well as superior risk management and financial improvements that can be measured.
+Using AI to support real-time financial reporting and insights changes how finance teams work—moving them from accounting that primarily reports to teams that offer ongoing strategic consultation.
+With strong data foundations, governance and organizational change, AI-based reporting provides quicker decisions as well as superior risk management and financial improvements that can be measured.
 It takes discipline and repetition, but the result will be a finance function that is more responsive, accurate and forward-looking than ever.